sajjadGG/book-python/print-formatting/index.rst

 :About assignment:
     * Filename: ``print_lines.py``
-    * Lines of code to write: 8 linii
+    * Lines of code to write: 8 lines
     * Estimated time of completion: 5 min

 :Co zadanie sprawdza?: